tkinley/genome-mapping-analysis/README.md

 ## Example Data

 Place your SAM files in the `data/` directory.
-Example files are included for testing.